 Germany's Romantische Straße (Romantic Road) is a thematic route through western Bavaria and is more about the stops than the road itself.
 This is 355 km (220 miles) of breath-taking castles, medieval villages, and perfect pastoral countryside.

-Everyone who knows the road knows its highlights.
-You must see the walled town of Rothenburg ob der Tauber.
+When driving the Romantic Road, everyone knows to walk the walled town of Rothenburg ob der Tauber.
 The UNESCO site of the Würzburg Residenz is legendary.
 And the end point of Schloss Neuschwanstein in Füssen is one of the top destinations in all of Germany.

-But these destinations can be overrun by tourist hordes.
+But these destinations can be overrun by tourists.
 Buses offload their cargo and thousands of people descend on these quaint sites, detracting from their charm.
-That's why you should head off the beaten path and visit some of the lesser-known towns on Germany's Romantic Road.
+That's why you should head off-the-beaten-path and visit the hidden towns on Germany's Romantic Road.

 Just 30 minutes away is Dinkelsbühl, with many of the same charming elements and thousands less visitors.
-It also has an intact city wall and adorable half-timbered houses.The big bonus is that you don't have to elbow 100 people taking a picture out of your picture.
+It also has an intact city wall and adorable half-timbered houses.The big bonus is that you don't have to elbow through 100 people taking a picture.

 The city's beginnings are rooted in a 10th century fortress.
 Like surrounding towns, it prospered with the cloth trade, but suffered during the Thirty Years' War.
 Frozen in time, Bavarian King Ludwig I protected it by forbidding the destruction of the town’s wall and towers.
 It also escaped serious damage during World War I and II .